widelands/widelands/doc/sphinx/source/add-ons.rst

 ~~~~~~
 A set of scripts that modify tribe units, namely wares, workers, buildings, immovables, ships, or tribes.
 You can modify existing units and create new ones.

-New units are defined by creating one or more ``register.lua`` files with matching ``init.lua``s, just like for official units.
+New units are defined by creating one or more ``register.lua`` files with matching ``init.lua`` files, just like for official units.
 Modifications to existing units may be performed in the optional ``preload.lua`` and ``postload.lua`` files.
 It is recommended to use the function ``Descriptions.modify_unit`` in the ``postload.lua`` for this purpose.
 You will also need to use this function to add new units to existing tribes if desired.

 If the add-on introduces one or more new tribes, it will additionally need to contain a script called ``tribes.lua``.
 For details see *NOCOM insert reference here*.